Finite cutoff JT gravity: Baby universes, Matrix dual, and (Krylov) Complexity: deformed Matrix model

+Given the discussion in Sec~(\ref{sec5}), we focus only on the good sign of the deformation parameter.
 Since it is better to work with determinants instead of resolvents, especially if one wants to consider the non-perturbative effects, we define the following quantity, which we shall refer to as the `determinant.'

 To compute the expectation value $\langle \psi \rangle$ we need to consider an integral over $H$ with a weighting that depends on the deformed matrix potential $V(H,\lambda)$

 where the normalization $\mathcal{Z}$ is given by,